Batman v Superman: Dawn of Justice: Marketing

 An estimated $165 million marketing effort helped promote Batman v Superman: Dawn of Justice.
-At the 2014 San Diego Comic-Con International, Snyder introduced the film's first footage intended to be exclusive to the event.
+At the 2014 San Diego Comic-Con, Snyder introduced the film's first footage intended to be exclusive to the event.
 A teaser trailer was scheduled to be screened in selected cinemas on April 20, 2015.
 However, on April 16, the trailer leaked online, and within a few hours Snyder officially released the trailer to Twitter.
-At the 2015 San Diego Comic-Con International, Snyder and the cast attended to present an initial trailer of the film.
-The trailer was, unlike the teaser, which received mixed response, positively received by attendees, who gave the trailer a standing ovation.
-Mark Hughes of Forbes said the trailers "both set the stage for a story about the world's distrust and fear of Superman, Batman's rage at Superman and intention to duke it out with the Man of Steel, and Wonder Woman's participation in a big fight featuring the 'Trinity.'"
+At the 2015 San Diego Comic-Con, Snyder and the cast attended to present an initial trailer of the film.
+While the teaser had received mixed response, the trailer was positively received by attendees, who gave it a standing ovation.
+Mark Hughes of Forbes said the trailers "both set the stage for a story about the world's distrust and fear of Superman, Batman's rage at Superman and intention to duke it out with the Man of Steel, and Wonder Woman's participation in a big fight featuring the 'Trinity'."

 Warner Bros.
 Consumer Products partnered-up with "a powerhouse slate of global licensees for a broad, multi-category licensing and merchandising program", including Mattel, Lego, Rubies, Funko, Thinkway Toys, Hot Toys, Junkfood, Bioworld, Pez, Seiko, Converse and among many other licensees to sell merchandise related to the film.
 Fiat Chrysler Automobiles was also a licensee for the film, offering a special edition Jeep Renegade in exchange for a near-exclusive product placement deal; aside from Bruce Wayne's Aston Martin, all vehicles in the film were either from Chrysler, Dodge, Jeep, Ram, or Iveco.
 Batman v Superman: Dawn of Justice – Cross Fire, an original companion novel tied to the film, telling a tie-in story set before the events of the movie, was published by Scholastic Corporation.

 Also, there are a series of four minicomics found in Batman v Superman-branded General Mills cereals.
 Additionally, those who purchased Batman v Superman-themed Doritos Family Fun Mix at Walmart received the comic book prequel Batman v Superman: Dawn of Justice – Upstairs/Downstairs.
 Rocksteady Studios released downloadable content for the video game Batman: Arkham Knight that featured the Batmobile and Batsuit from the film.